atikahe/devcamper-api/README.md

 # Devcamper API Backend

-Create the backend for a bootcamp directory website following udemy course by Brad Traversy.
+Create the backend for a bootcamp directory website following udemy course on NodeJS Masterclass.

 ## Usage